 - If hot-button issues usually surface, figure out a couple of ways that you might rein in your reaction ahead of time.
 If your divorce and blow-by-blow of everything your ex-spouse ever did is one of the holiday tapes (those conversations you know by heart) that gets played, have a couple of subject-changing activities or questions planned.

 - Recognize that bad holidays do require a little recovery time.
 You’re probably not crazy.
 You just think you are after being locked in a house for a weekend with people that treat you as if you are still eleven, can’t stop talking about themselves, or have beliefs radically different from your own.
 Rather than telling innocent bystanders about your wacky relations, consider journaling instead.
 Why?
-Because if it’s really bad, most people just won’t get it and will say something naive and irritating such as, “oh it can’t be that bad” or “you’re exaggerating” You’re not.
+Because if it’s really bad, most people just won’t get it and will say something naive and irritating such as, “oh it can’t be that bad” or “you’re exaggerating.”
+You’re not.
 They just don’t know your family, nor do they need to.
-After all, if you did introduce them to Grandma, you don’t honestly think she would have the decency to use her usual tactics, do you?
+After all, if you did introduce them to Grandma, you don’t honestly think she would have the decency to not use her usual tactics, do you?

 Move Number Two